CMLPlatform/ramascene/docs/source/testing.rst

 These results are in turn matched against the validation files expected results with a given tolerance.
 Lastly refer to confttest.py to see which scripts are called for performing the test.

+*Please be aware that at the moment only EXIOBASE v3 can be tested this way*

 To test over the full life cycle of the back-end you can run the following command in the root folder:

 ``$ pytest -vs``